Abdorrahman Boroumand Center

 In her letter to President Khatami, written four years after her father’s murder, Mr. Mir Ala’i’s daughter revealed threats made by security officials against herself, her sisters, and her mother since their father’s murder.
 She also alluded to the injection of a substance [the signs of which were visible] on his hand, which had caused a heart attack:

 “It is obvious that, given the circumstances, and due to constant, hidden threats made against my mother, my two sisters, and myself, we were truly frightened and were in fear for our lives.
 We therefore remained silent.
 I always wished, however, to someday avenge the murder of my father.
 When you announced your readiness to find the killers [at the time when] the “Chain Murders” [became public] a few years later, I thought numerous times that we should take action as well.
 I even wrote you a letter last year, which, for various reasons, people warned me against sending to you.
-But I think the time for being cautious is over.”
-(Find My Father’s Killer Too, Payam e Hajar, Vol. 307)
+But I think the time for being cautious is over.” ("Find the killer of my father too!
+A letter from Shirin Miralai to Khatami, the then President.")

 ______________________________

-*Sources: Abdorrahman Boroumand Foundation interview with a person close to Mr. Ahmad Mir Ala’i; Kelk magazine, November-December 1995]; Gardun Monthly, Vol. 1, November 22, 1990; Shirin Mir Ala’i’s letter to Mohammad Khatami, Payam e Hajar weekly magazine, Vol. 307, February-March 2000; Hamshahri daily newspaper, Vol. 819; interview with Ahmad Mir Ala’i, Gardun Monthly Vol. 60-61 (Vol. 8 and 9 in exile), Dorn, Germany, Spring 1999; Encyclopedia Iranica; Akhbar e Rooz Website; “Ganj Nameh”, Hushang Golshiri, November 1995; Amnesty International’s February 1996 report; the United Nations Special Rapporteur, Maurice Copithorne’s report of October 15, 1997; and the United Nations Special Representative Report, dated January 18, 2000; New Yorker Magazine, 26 May, 1997; “Yas o Das, Twenty Years of Intellectualism and the Security Apparatus”, Faraj Sarkuhi, Baran Publishing, Sweden, 2001, p.
+*Sources: Abdorrahman Boroumand Foundation interview with a person close to Mr. Ahmad Mir Ala’i (December 18, 29013); Kelk magazine, November-December 1995]; Gardun Monthly, Vol. 1, November 22, 1990; "Find my father's killer too!
+A letter from Shirin Miralai to Khatami, the then President.", Payam e Hajar weekly magazine, Vol. 307, February-March 2000; Hamshahri daily newspaper, Vol. 819; interview with Ahmad Mir Ala’i, Gardun Monthly Vol. 60-61 (Vol. 8 and 9 in exile), Dorn, Germany, Spring 1999; Encyclopedia Iranica; Akhbar e Rooz Website; “Ganj Nameh”, Hushang Golshiri, November 1995; Amnesty International’s February 1996 report; the United Nations Special Rapporteur, Maurice Copithorne’s report of October 15, 1997; and the United Nations Special Representative Report, dated January 18, 2000; New Yorker Magazine, 26 May, 1997; “Yas o Das, Twenty Years of Intellectualism and the Security Apparatus”, Faraj Sarkuhi, Baran Publishing, Sweden, 2001, p.
 110; bisheh.com

 **Mersad is the Islamic Republic’s deadly counter attack against the Mojahedin Khalq’s incursion into Iranian territory in late July 1988.